 Do you want to make more sales from your product pages?
-Out of all the pages on your e-commerce site, your product pages set the stage for that pivotal moment when a shopper decides to become a customer, or leaves your site for good.
+Out of all the pages to optimize on your e-commerce site, your product pages set the stage for that pivotal moment when a shopper decides to become a customer, or leaves your site for good.
 If you want to have high converting product pages, start with these 18 ingredients…

-> According to a study by Baymard Institute, e-commerce sites should have two types of breadcrumbs: hierarchy and history-based breadcrumbs.
+According to a study by Baymard Institute, e-commerce sites should have two types of breadcrumbs: hierarchy and history-based breadcrumbs.

 Without hierarchy breadcrumbs, it’s difficult for shoppers to browse a collection of products because there’s no way to go a step up in the heirarchy.
 It’s kind of like using your browser’s “Back” button… without it, you’re either stuck, or you have to make a drastic jump to find what you’re looking for.

 However, unlike the “Back” button which is history based, heirarchy-based breadcrumbs do not allow you to return to what you were just looking at a minute ago.
 That’s where a “Back to results” link like this one from Nordstrom comes in handy:

 Keep in mind that shoppers can land on your product pages in a variety of different ways.
 Sometimes they will need to find other related products in the same category, and sometimes they will want to go back to a previous search result.
 That’s why it’s important to use both hierarchy and history-based breadcrumbs on your product pages.